SoradaW/Bootstrap-Demo/README.md

 ## Working with advance CSS and Bootstrap

-This repository demonstrate a portfolio layout using the Bootstrap CSS Framework from scratch.
+This repository demonstrate a portfolio layout using HTML, advance CSS and Bootstrap from scratch.

-Goals and objectives for the repo:

-To demonstrate HTML, advance CSS and Bootstrap

-## Bootstrap Demo
+## Deployed Page

-How it looks like:

 ![Bootstrap-Demo](/images/deployed-page.jpg)